susam/lab/reading/articles/tech-internet-peering-and-transit.md

 parties benefit equally from the peering, B will still want to try to keep the payment for the peering; it's essentially free money.

----
+### Peering Locations

 In the history of the internet, we can see that at first, these locations were at the sites where academic networks interconnected, and later on at large co-location facilities.
 In order to facilitate peering, Internet exchange points (IXPs) were established at those locations.
-In Europe these IXPs are typically not-for-profit associations, while in the USA they operate as private businesses.
+In Europe these IXPs are typically not-for-profit associations, while in the USA they operate as private businesses. ...

----

 There will still be direct interconnects that bypass the exchange (known as private interconnects), where the exchange can act as a backup for that interconnect (and a transit connection often acts as a backup for that backup).

----

 In a nutshell, the economics of interconnection are: